KirinFilip/EtherWallet/README.md

 ## TODO:

-- Add a function to allow the owner to change the contract's owner.
-This could be useful if the current owner loses access to their account or if the ownership of the contract needs to be transferred to a different account.

 - Add a function to allow the owner to pause or disable the contract.
 This could be useful if there is a need to temporarily disable the contract in case of an emergency or security issue.

-- Add a function to check the contract's owner.
-This could be useful for other contracts or users who need to interact with the contract and need to know the current owner's address.
+- - Think about what needs to work when contract is paused / unpaused

-- Add a function to allow the owner to withdraw a specific amount of ether from the contract.
-This could be useful if the owner only wants to withdraw a certain amount of ether instead of the entire contract balance.
+- Add a function to allow the owner to withdraw all ether from the contract.
+This could be useful if the owner wants to withdraw all of the ether from the contract balance.

 - Add a function to allow the owner to deposit ERC20 tokens into the contract.
 This could be useful if the owner wants to add more ERC20 tokens to the contract's balance.

+- Add a function to allow the owner to deposit ERC721 tokens into the contract.
+This could be useful if the owner wants to NFTs to the contract's balance